mansueto-institute/mi-chainlink/CONTRIBUTING.md

 # Get Started!

 Ready to contribute?
-Here's how to set up `linkage` for local development.
+Here's how to set up `chainlink` for local development.
 Please note this documentation assumes you already have `uv` and `Git` installed and ready to go.

-1. Fork the `linkage` repo on GitHub.
+1. Fork the `chainlink` repo on GitHub.

 2. Clone your fork locally: